Best Reciprocating Saw Reviews

 Milwaukee 2719-20

 The lightweight yet sturdy construction is the first thing I’d like to accent on in this reciprocating saw review.
 Though solid and fully rubber construction at the spots of contact with the hand, this saw weighs 4.07lbs and can be used single-handed.
-Still, I’ve found the large front palm space is very comfortable for a user, ensuring a good position for stabilizing and controlling the motion of the tool.
+Nonetheless, I have found that the large palm space at the front is very comfortable for the user, providing a stable and controllable grip on the tool.

 Inside, the device holds a brushless motor, which works quietly, and is just slightly heard within 200ft.
 Powered with an 18V battery, it moves the blade at 3,000 SPM at no load, with a ⅞-inch stroke length.
-I tested the saw with the blades of a different length (a 6-inch one for combined works, and a 12-inch one for lumber), and enjoyed the little vibration and stable functioning.
+I tested the saw with blades of different lengths (a 6-inch blade for versatile use and a 12-inch blade for lumber), and was pleased with its minimal vibration and stable performance.
 Getting through the 4×4 lumber was easy: though the cut was a bit rougher than with the 2-inch boards, it was generally even.

 I liked the compact design of this saw when I had to trim the young apple trees and get between the branches.
 The tool is just 15-inch long and 4.4-inch deep.
 The base plate is metal and pivoting.
-Despite being not a loose-motion type, it adjusts to the surface quite well, even when dealing with a round metal pipe.
+Despite not being a loose-motion type, it adapts well to surfaces, even when cutting a round metal pipe.

 The tool features the speed adjustment via the trigger pressure and the safety lock.
 There’s also the LED light right beneath the chuck, letting you see the worksite clearly.